Vishnupant Moreshwar Chatre: Birth of Indian circus

 In 1879, the Royal Italian Circus by Giuseppe Chiarini toured India.
 Before all his shows started, he would tell the audience that India did not have a proper circus and would have to wait many more years to develop one.
 In addition, he offered "a thousand British Indian rupees" and a horse as a gift to anyone who could repeat his daring stage effects within six months.

-Accepting the challenge, on March 20, 1880, Chatre came to perform his circus at the Kurundwad Palace Grounds, but Chiarini did not came to see it.
+Accepting the challenge, on March 20, 1880, Chatre came to perform his circus at the Kurundwad Palace Grounds, but Chiarini did not come to see it.
 After this Vishnupant Chatre bought most of the circus equipment from Chiarini.
 Within a year, he formed a new circus company called the Great Indian Circus.
 This was the first circus company in India.
 Chatre's Great Indian Circus toured various parts of India and other countries.
 He eventually merged his circus company with his cousin's company to form a company called the Karlaker Grand Circus.
 The Karlaker Grand Circus lasted until 1935.